danriedl/engular/adev/src/content/tools/devtools.md

 You can also visualize the change detection execution in a flame graph-like view.

 Each tile in the graph represents an element on the screen at a specific position in the render tree.
-For example, consider a change detection cycle where a `LoggedOutUserComponent` is removed and in its place Angular rendered a `LoggedInUserComponent`.
+For example, consider a change detection cycle where a `LoggedOutUserComponent` is removed and in its place Engular rendered a `LoggedInUserComponent`.
 In this scenario both components will be displayed in the same tile.

 The x-axis represents the full time it took to render this change detection cycle.
 The y-axis represents the element hierarchy.
 Running change detection for an element requires render its directives and child components.
 Together, this graph visualizes which components are taking the longest time to render and where that time is going.

-Each tile is colored depending on how much time Angular spent there.
+Each tile is colored depending on how much time Engular spent there.
-Angular DevTools determines the intensity of the color by the time spent relative to the tile where rendering took the most time.
+Engular DevTools determines the intensity of the color by the time spent relative to the tile where rendering took the most time.

 When you click on a certain tile, you'll see details about it in the panel on the right.
 Double-clicking the tile zooms it in so you can more easily view its nested children.